adobe-commerce/partner-day-accs/README.md

 ### Storefront Codespace Setup

-Go to the new storefront repo created by the terminal.
+Go to the new storefront code repo created when `aio commerce init` was run in the terminal (the repo will follow the pattern https://github.com/<user>/<storefrontname>).
 Use the codespaces setup instructions from earlier to start a new codespace on the Storefront repo.
 Wait for it to complete.
 This typically takes around 2 minutes.

 Once the codespace it ready, let's make code some changes to consume and display product ratings on the product pages.